asinteg/chiliproject-to-redmine/README.md

 Due to the fact that ChiliProject still uses Rails 2.x usually all plugins won't work in Redmine - you have to download/install newer versions of them or port them to Rails 3.x.

 For Redmine 2.x all plugins now reside in `/var/redmine/plugins/` and not any more in `../vendor/plugins/` like in ChiliProject.

+## Copyright

+Christian Daehn (c) ASinteg GmbH, Schwerin (Germany) 2014

+You are free to modify & distribute this document under the MIT license.